-“AMI Days” will be used the first time we have inclement weather this school year.
-Please ask your child’s principal if you have questions about this new practice.
+“AMI Days” will be used each time we have inclement weather this school year.
+Please ask your child’s principal if you have questions about this practice.
 Our inclement weather policies and procedures are detailed on our website here.

 How/when will the AMI assignments be given to students?

 Whenever possible, students will be given the AMI assignment upon receiving the forecast of inclement weather.
 This will allow them time beforehand to complete the assignment.
 If inclement weather occurs without advance warning, students will be given the assignment upon returning to school.
 Please don't worry if students do not have assignments before an AMI Day.
 They will receive the assignments when they return to school and have 5 days to complete them.

 The assignments for students in grades K-4 will be given in a hard copy/paper packet.
 Assignments for students in grades 5-7 will be electronic (on google classroom) for core classes, and for grades 8-12, assignments will be electronic via google for core AND elective classes.